-- Chart Title: Enter the text you want to appear in at the top of the chart. - X-Axis Title: Enter the text you want to appear on the bottom of the chart. - Y-Axis Title: Enter the text you want to appear on the left of the chart. - Point Labels: Use the dropdown to display the values of each element of the chart. - Legend Position: Use the dropdown to specify where to show the legend on the chart. - Number Format...: Use the number format button menu to open specify how data and axis labels should be formatted.
+- Chart Title: Enter the text you want to appear in at the top of the chart. - X-Axis Title: Enter the text you want to appear on the bottom of the chart. - Y-Axis Title: Enter the text you want to appear on the left of the chart. - Point Labels: Use the dropdown to display the values of each element of the chart. - Legend Position: Use the dropdown to specify where to show the legend on the chart. - Label Font: To change the font, use the drop-down (Arial).
+The font names appear in the style that they represent. - Number Format...: Use the number format button menu to specify how data and axis labels should be formatted. - Benchmark Lines...: Use the benchmark lines button menu to add horizontal benchmark lines at specific sections of the chart.
+See Benchmark Lines.

-Note: Single Series charts only have a Chart Title.
+NOTE.
+Single Series charts only have a Chart Title.
 Multi-series charts additionally have X and Y Axis titles.